 Faith looked at her for a moment, her expression almost one of curiosity, as if she were looking at a demon she’d never seen before.
 She smiled slightly, and slowly allowed her hands to drop to her sides.

-Watchers Council – Robin and Faith's living room – Same time
+Watchers Council – Robin and Faith’s Apartment – Same Time

 “How long has she been gone?”
 Buffy’s voice sounded softly from behind him.

-"Robin, we need to find her," Buffy said softly.
+“Robin, we need to find her,” Buffy said.